 He was pedantic, fussy, punctilious.
-A misplaced comma or period in a bibliography made him furious, and the writer's grade would wilt and wither from Harry's wrath.
+A misplaced comma or period in a bibliography made him furious, and as a result the writer's grade would wilt and wither from Harry's wrath.

-When he directed a dissertation or thesis, he became his student's worst enemy, seeming to wish harm on the poor bastard, to gloat in his fear and to aid in his failure.
+When he directed a dissertation or thesis, he became his student's worst enemy, seeming to wish him harm.
+He fed on the poor bastard's fear and his failure.

 Aside from my Chaucer professor Eugene Crook, I'm not sure any of his colleagues cared much for him, either.

-Harry loved Shakespeare so much it bothered him only a little that there were 20-something students in the room while he read the plays aloud from the yellowed pages of his Kittredge texts pasted onto notebook paper to allow more room for annotation.
+Harry loved Shakespeare so much he was a bit irritated that there were 20-something students in the room while he read the plays aloud from the yellowed pages of his Kittredge texts pasted onto notebook paper to allow more room for annotation.

 In my two undergraduate courses with him, he read almost all of each play we studied, changing voices and cranking up the volume at critical points – sometimes so powerfully that some of us worried that he may be suffering a breakdown right there in front of us.